From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 I can’t enjoy a cenote when there are too many people.
 It takes away the magic.

-Find the Santa Barbara cenotes on Google Map.
+Find the Santa Barbara cenotes on Google Maps.

 10. Cenote Cascabel (Santa Barbara cenotes)

-It’s a cave cenote and you will need to climb down quite a bit of wooden stairs.
-It’s very easy although at the beginning you will have the help of a rope to avoid slippering down as you will need to squat to avoid hitting your head onto the rock.
+It’s a cave cenote, and you will need to climb down quite a bit of wooden stairs.
+It’s very easy, although at the beginning you will have the help of a rope to avoid slipping down, as you will need to squat to avoid hitting your head on the rock.

 No jumps allowed.